dbarochiya/chatapp/README.md

 ## backend

-Follow these commands to spin up a go server which listens to port `:8080` and boradcats messages to clients using websocket
+Follow these commands to spin up a go server which listens on port `:8080` and broadcasts messages to clients using websocket.

 ```
   (install go if you haven't already)